mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/BasicExample.md

 title: Learning from Examples
 ---

-This is a basic example of mindsdb usage in predicting the real estate prices for an area.
+This is a basic example of mindsdb_native usage in predicting the real estate prices for an area.

 ## Goal